 Pro Bono & Civil Rights Matters

-- Sam defended Anthony Wright, the Innocence Project’s first client to be forced through a retrial despite having exonerating DNA evidence on his side.
+- He defended Anthony Wright, the Innocence Project’s first client to be forced through a retrial despite having exonerating DNA evidence on his side.
 Mr. Wright is now a free man after spending 25 years in prison as a result of a wrongful conviction.

-- Sam successfully obtained a full acquittal on murder charges brought against the Firm’s pro bono client William J. Barnes.
+- He successfully obtained a full acquittal on murder charges brought against the Firm’s pro bono client William J. Barnes.
 Barnes was charged with causing the death of Philadelphia Police Officer Walter T. Barclay in 2007, 41 years after Barnes had shot and partially paralyzed Barclay.
 Sam discussed the case on The Michael Smerconish Show, a nationally syndicated news and talk show on Philadelphia’s CBS Radio affiliate, 1210 AM WPHT.

-- Sam has challenged himself and others at our Firm by repeatedly leading teams of trial lawyers in successful attacks on death sentences.
+- He has challenged himself and others at our Firm by repeatedly leading teams of trial lawyers in successful attacks on death sentences.
 Twice, these teams have persuaded courts to vacate death sentences imposed by juries and to grant retrials, and in both cases, with Sam as lead trial counsel, these teams have obtained unanimous verdicts in favor of our clients when they have gone before new juries.

-- In addition, for more than a decade Sam has been a coordinator of the Prisoner Civil Rights Panel for the U.S. District Court for the Eastern District of Pennsylvania; and, at the request of the court, Sam participated in the Third Circuit’s Task Force on Counsel for Indigent Litigants in Civil Cases.
+- In addition, for more than a decade Mr. Silver has been a coordinator of the Prisoner Civil Rights Panel for the U.S. District Court for the Eastern District of Pennsylvania; and, at the request of the court, Sam participated in the Third Circuit’s Task Force on Counsel for Indigent Litigants in Civil Cases.

 - University of Pennsylvania Inn of Court, member